-Hank Smith: 00:13 We want to learn and laugh with you.
+Hank Smith: 00:12 We want to learn and laugh with you.

-John Bytheway: 00:15 As together we followHIM.
+John Bytheway: 00:14 As together we follow Him.

-Hank Smith: 00:21 My friends, welcome to another episode of followHIM, a podcast designed to help individuals and families with their Come, Follow Me studies.
-I'm here with the greatest co-host on the planet, John Bytheway, welcome John.
+Hank Smith: 00:17 My friends, welcome to another episode of Follow Him, a podcast designed to help individuals and families with their Come Follow Me studies.
+I'm here with the greatest co-host on the planet John Bythway.
+Welcome John.

-John Bytheway: 00:35 I've never been introduced that way.
-Thanks.
-Hank Smith: 00:37 You are, of all the co-hosts I've had on podcast, John- John Bytheway: 00:40 -I'm one of them.
+John Bytheway: 00:34 I've never been introduced that way, Hank.

+Hank Smith: 00:36 Well, you are.
+Of all the co-hosts I've had on podcasts, John.

+John Bytheway: 00:40 I'm one of them.

-Hank Smith: 00:41 You are my favorite podcast host.
-I'm very excited to introduce Kerry Muhlestein, and I'm reading this bio and just going.
-I don't want to do any talking today.
-I just want to listen.
+Hank Smith: 00:41 You are the-my favorite podcast host.

+John Bytheway: 00:46 I am very excited to introduce Kerry Muhlestein.
+And I'm reading this bio and just going, I don't want to do any talking today.
+I just wanna listen.
 Let me read, and I can't even read the whole thing.
-There's so much here, but Kerry received his bachelor's degree from BYU in psychology with a Hebrew minor.
-As an undergraduate, he spent time in the BYU Jerusalem Center for Near Eastern studies in the intensive Hebrew program.
-He received an MA, master's of arts in ancient Near Eastern studies from BYU, and his Ph.D. from UCLA in Hebrew?
-No, Egyptology.
-Hank Smith: 01:25 So Hebrew and Egyptology wherein his final year, he was named UCLA Affiliates Graduate Student of the Year.
-He's taught courses in Hebrew and Religion part-time at BYU and UVSC extension center, which is now UVU as well as in History at Cal Poly Pomona and UCLA.
-He also taught early-morning seminary at the Westwood UCLA Institute of Religion.
-Early-morning seminary from an Egyptologist sounds awesome.
-He's the Director of the BYU Egypt Excavation Project.
+There's so much here.
+But, Kerry received his Bachelor's Degree from BYU in psychology with a Hebrew minor.
+As an undergraduate, he spent time in the BYU Jerusalem Center for Near Eastern Studies in the intensive Hebrew program.
+He received an MA, Master's of Arts in ancient near Eastern Studies from BYU and his PhD from UCLA in Hebrew, no, Egyptology.
+So Hebrew and Egyptology, where in his final year he was named UCLA Affiliates Graduate Student of the Year.
+He's taught courses in Hebrew and religion part-time at BYU and UVSC Extension Center, which is now UVU.
+As well as in history at Cal Poly Panoma and UCLA.
+He also taught early morning seminary at the Westwood UCLA Institute of Religion.
+Early Morning Seminary from an Egyptologist.
+Sounds awesome.
+He's the director of the BYU Egypt Excavation Project.
 And I thought if that was an acronym, that'd be BEEP, which I think would be a cool acronym.
-If you go there twice it's BEEP, BEEP.
-He was selected by The Princeton Review in 2012 as one of the Three hundred best professors in the nation.
-John Bytheway: 02:16 My goodness.
+If you go there twice, it's BEEP BEEP.
+He was, he was selected by the Princeton Review in 2012 as one of the three--best 300 professors in the nation.

+Hank Smith: 02:16 My goodness.

-Hank Smith: 02:17 He's published six books, over 55 peer-reviewed articles, done over 80 academic presentations.
-He and his wife, Julianne are the parents of six children and together they've lived in Jerusalem.
-He's the co-chair for the Egyptian Archeology Session of the American Schools of Oriental Research.
+John Bytheway: 02:17 He's published six books, over 55 peer reviewed articles, done over 80 academic presentations.
+He and his wife Julianne, are the parents of six children, and together they have lived in Jerusalem.
+He's the co-chair for the Egyptian Archeology session of the American Schools of Oriental Research.

-Dr. Kerry Muhlestein: 02:33 Well, thank you.
-Thanks, it's good to be with you guys.
-I think we should add to the end of that, bio.
-That I took a course on how to pad a bio.
-So that's the only A I ever got, but I got an A in that class.

-Hank Smith: 02:45 All right, Kerry let's jump in.
-We are going to be in Sections 27 and 28 of the Doctrine and Covenants.
-The dates that I see here in the Section heading is August 1830.
-Our Church is now just four and a half months old.
-I tease my students when I teach this, I'll say it was just a little baby church picture, a little four and a half month old.
+Kerry Muhlestein: 02:33 Well, thank you.
+Thanks.
+It's good to be with you guys.
+I, I think we should add to the end of that the bio that I took a course on how to pad a bio, so and I, that's, that's the only A I ever got, but and 28 of the Doctrine and Covenants.
+The date that I see here in the section heading is August of 1830.
+Our church is now just four and a half months old.
+I tease my students when I teach this.
+I'll say it was just a little baby church.
+Picture, a little four and a half month old.
+Right?
 It's just a brand new church.
-What leads up?
-Can you tell us what leads up to this revelation what's life like for Joseph Smith and his friends?
+What leads up, can you tell us what leads up to this revelation?
+What's life like for Joseph Smith and his friends?